Haccha Hasiru for a Greener Future

 Creating new professions in Environmental Sustainability

-The Centre for Youth and Sustainable Development at Baduku Centre for Livelihood Learning offers programmes that empower young people to enter professions that are critical to environmental sustainability.
+Baduku Centre for Livelihoods Learning offers programmes that empower young people to enter professions that are critical to environmental sustainability.

-The Centre offers courses on Waste Management and Responsible Tourism among others.
+The Centre offers courses on Waste Supply Chain Management, (there is an extra space)Entrepreneurship Development and workshops on Kitchen Gardening among others.

-In the past, we have conducted courses on a short term basis in different communities on themes of sustainability.
+In the past, we have conducted courses on a short- term (there is an extra space) basis in different communities on themes of sustainability.
 In 2009, we conducted a course for the Iruliga tribes and local youth in Ramnagara, to promote entrepreneurship among the tribal communities.

 In 2007 we conducted a course on Rainwater Harvesting for urban poor and rural youth.
 That same year, we held a course on Kitchen gardening for rural women, where the objective was to counter malnutrition by growing one’s own food.